The Amgen Scholars program is open to visiting (non-Caltech) students who meet the following eligibility requirements.

 - To submit a written technical report approved by the mentor

-- To give an oral presentation on one of the scheduled seminar day symposia
+- To give a final presentation on one of the scheduled seminar day symposia

 - To attend weekly Amgen Scholar meetings